HL7/fhir-ips/input/pagecontent/Structure-of-the-International-Patient-Summary.md

 #### Patient Story

 The section contains narrative text along with optional resources that express what matters to a patient.
 This may include needs, strengths, values, concerns and preferences to others providing support and care.
+Information in this section may include:

+- My wellness and date
+- What are the most important things that I want to be known
+- Date of important elements
+- Important content to me
+- Important people to me

 Any resource type may be used to support narrative.

 #### Plan of Care